cfwheels/cfwheels/wheels/docs/03 Handling Requests with Controllers/02 Rendering Content.md

 ## Using a Layout

-The `renderPage()` function accepts an argument named `layout`.
+The `renderView()` function accepts an argument named `layout`.
 Using this you can wrap your content with common header/footer style code.
 This is such an important concept though so we'll cover all the details of it in the chapter called [Using Layouts][5].